tolga-erguner/Ultimate-Frisbee-Wind-Analysis-Data/README.md

 2. Box plots: Turnover counts by wind speed categories (e.g., calm, moderate, strong)
 3. Scatter plot: Wind speed vs. turnover rate
 4. Correlation matrix to explore relationship between variables

+### Limitations & Considerations

+- The analysis is limited to the 2022-23-24 season of DC Breeze and may not generalize to all teams or weather conditions.
+- Wind speed is taken from city-level estimates and may not perfectly reflect stadium-level wind patterns.
+- Turnover types (forced vs. unforced) are not distinguished due to data limitations.

+###  Tools & Libraries

+- Python 3.9
+- pandas, numpy
+- matplotlib, seaborn
+- scipy (for statistical tests)
+- requests (API calls)

 ### Hypothesis Testing